miker83z/mirkozichichi/tutoring.md

           Teaching assistant for
           <br>
           <b>Blockchain and Cryptocurrencies</b>,
-          <i>Master Degree in Computer Science and Master Degree in Artificial Intelligence</i>, University of Bologna.
+          <i>Master's Degree in Computer Science and Master's Degree in Artificial Intelligence</i>, University of Bologna.
         </td>
         <td>
           <a class="get get_external" target="_blank" href="https://www.unibo.it/en/teaching/course-unit-catalogue/course-unit/2021/448362"></a>